Skip to main content

 Communication is a crucial aspect of our lives whether that be personal or professional and although it is common to believe that communication is simply the exchange of words, it is much more than that.

 A speaker’s words only account for a fraction of the information being transmitted, 7% to be precise.
-Your non-verbal cues such as your facial expressions, tone of voice and body language have much more of an influence on how the message will be received.
+Our non-verbal cues such as our facial expressions, tone of voice and body language have much more of an influence on how the message will be received.

 Often in interactions, when verbal and nonverbal massages fail to align, it can decrease clarity, rapport and most importantly trust.
 As such, the importance of effective communication skills must not be overlooked.

-In the world of business, communication is regarded as an essential skill; one that can always be improved and one that is pivotal to the success of organisational process.
-Increased productivity, reduced conflict and greater job satisfaction are just a few of the positive outcomes associated with effective communication in the workplace.
-Yet it continues to remain a key challenge for many businesses and a lack of communication within and across teams can result in poor customer experience.
+In the world of education, communication is regarded as an essential skill; one that can always be improved and one that is pivotal to the success of the teaching process.
+Increased productivity, reduced conflict and greater learning satisfaction are just a few of the positive outcomes associated with effective communication.
+Yet it continues to remain a key challenge for many and a lack of communication within and across groups can result in poor learning experience.

-As challenging as it may be, it is essential that effective internal and external communication be the norm within your organisation.
-This goes beyond putting processes in place, it should be part of the organisation’s DNA.
-The right people should be communicated to at the right time to ensure customers are being helped efficiently and to present a united front.
+As challenging as it may be, it is essential that effective internal and external communication be the norm within our institution.
+This goes beyond putting processes in place, it should be part of the institution’s DNA.
+The right people should be communicated to at the right time to ensure learning is being delivered efficiently.

-Of all the key stakeholders we communicate with, in our daily working practices, there is little denying that the customer is king.
-How we communicate with our customers directly impacts upon the quality of the customer experience, which in turn influences satisfaction and the likelihood of repeat business.
-But how exactly can we enhance the quality of our customer communication processes?
+How we communicate with our students directly impacts upon the quality of the learning experience, which in turn influences satisfaction and the likelihood of retention.
+But how exactly can we enhance the quality of our communication processes?

-Here are the seven C’s, which is a great tool to ensure effective business communication:
+Here are the seven C’s, which is a great tool to ensure effective communication:

 Clear

-Ensure there is clarity in the message you are delivering so that it can be interpreted the way you intended it to be.
-You must have a clear understanding about the purpose and goal of the message and what you hope to accomplish in the exchange.
+Ensure there is clarity in the message we are delivering so that it can be interpreted the way we intended it to be.
+We must have a clear understanding about the purpose and goal of the message and what we hope to accomplish in the exchange.

 Complete